Surfing in North Wales: The Ultimate Guide

 North Wales has got quite a reputation for being a newly discovered hub for surfing, and consequently, there are now lots of different surf schools along the coast.
 Here are some of the best places to learn how to surf.

-This surf school has been running for over 15 years, and offers surf lessons for all ages and abilities alongside wakeboarding and stand up paddleboarding tuition.
+This Abersoch surfing school has been running for over 15 years, and offers surf lessons for all ages and abilities alongside wakeboarding and stand up paddleboarding tuition.
 Instructors also offer private surf coaching, and you can hire all the equipment and gear you might need for a day out in the water from the school.

 Adventure Parc Snowdonia, Snowdonia

 One of the most exciting new surf schools in North Wales is found at Adventure Parc Snowdonia, an indoor and outdoor adventure centre.
 Surf Snowdonia is their inland surf lagoon which uses technology to generate waves in a huge outdoor lagoon, and the centre offers a huge range of different surfing lessons and experiences that range from short beginner classes to full days of tuition.

 Geck surf shop is a family run business in the small village of Rhosneigr in Anglesey which also offers surfing and paddleboarding lessons at the nearby beach.
 These lessons are some of the best value you will find in all of the surf schools in North Wales, and all equipment and wetsuits are provided.